No money for retirement what to do now?

 You could do it yourself by reading books, blogs and podcasts

 You could get a financial life planner (like me!) to help guide you through various scenarios and options and then make a plan.

 You could contact a financial advisor to help you choose the right products for you.

 Some of the free resources out there are

-Summary: No money for retirement what to do to avoid disaster.
+Summary: No money for retirement UK what to do to avoid disaster.

 Gather your info – you need this to understand where you are now and where you want to be in the future.

 Pay yourself first – yep, that’s right before you pay everyone else pay yourself.
 Save some money and then spend what’s left, not the other way round.

 Track your spending – understand what’s coming in and going out.
-Once you know this, you can review what you could cut down, cut out or change the way you spend your money.
+Once you know this, you can review what you could cut down, cut out, or change how you spend your money.